Blackdog-Programmer/JAVA/README.md

 ## [00.
 Inheritance](https://www.geeksforgeeks.org/inheritance-in-java/)
 <ul>
   <li><strong>Default superclass</strong>: Except Object class, which has no superclass, every class has one and only one direct superclass (single inheritance).
 In the absence of any other explicit superclass, every class is implicitly a subclass of <strong>Object class.</strong></li>
+  <li><strong>Superclass can only be one</strong>: A superclass can have any number of subclasses.
+But a subclass can have only <strong>one</strong> superclass.
+This is because <u>Java does not support multiple inheritance</u> with classes.
+Although with interfaces, multiple inheritance is supported by java.</li>
 </ul>

 <ul>